-Once New England was home to the greatest forests and the tallest trees in the world.
+Once New England had the greatest forests and the tallest trees in the world.
 They were a major attraction for English colonists and their sponsors, who coveted the huge white pines as masts for the King’s Royal Navy.
-The biggest pine trees were reserved for the Crown and marked with three slashes called the King’s Broad Arrow.
+The Crown reserved the biggest pine trees, which government agents marked with three slashes called the King’s Broad Arrow.

 The laws protecting the trees for the King were honored more in the breach than in the observance.
 Pine trees became a symbol of resistance, and images of them appeared in flags.

 Tall trees exercised a fascination over people apart from their political context.
-Societies were formed to identify champion trees.
-Today, many states maintain registries of their tallest and biggest trees.
+Societies formed to identify champion trees.
+And today, many states maintain registries of their tallest and biggest trees.

 We did our best to identify the tallest tree in each state.
 But who knows?
 A storm could have felled it since it was last measured.
 If you know of a tree taller than the ones mentioned – or if any of those trees have fallen – please comment below.

 The most famous tree in Connecticut, other than the Charter Oak, is the 104-foot-tall Pinchot Sycamore in Simsbury.
 It’s 28 feet around and at least 200 years old — if not 300 years old.
 It was named after Gifford Pinchot and officially dedicated to the conservationist in 1965.